-Symbol
+요 Symbol

-The $\[ \]$ Symbol indicates that an additional signal is received that cannot be fully isolated and entered in the list of buried subjects yet.
+The \mathcal{Q} Symbol indicates that an additional signal is received that cannot be fully isolated and entered in the list of buried subjects yet.
 Such a buried subject may be searched, but it is not possible to mark it as found until it is fully recognized.
-Once the transmit pattern of the buried subject is fully recognized, it will be shown with the $\[ \]$ symbol in the list.
-The $\[ \]$ symbol is only indicated when the setting "Pro Search" is turned ON, otherwise these buried subjects are shown by the regular $\[ \]$ symbol.
+The list of buried subjects may only include one \mathcal{Q} entry and this entry does not count for the total number of buried subjects listed at the bottom of the list.
+The \mathcal{Q} symbol is only indicated when the setting "Pro Search" is turned ON.